melaniedowd/hello-world/README.md

 # hello-world
 Just a new person in the cs world
-I am a student trying to make a work with Github:)
+I am a student from AR, learning programmation